AK-19

 The AK-19 is a 5.56×45mm NATO assault rifle designed by Kalashnikov Concern for the export market.

+History

 Revealed during the International Military-Technical Forum ARMY-2020 exhibition, the AK-19 is a variant of the updated AK-12, revealed at the same time, chambered in 5.56×45mm NATO, which was put into series production in 2022.

 Design details

 Like the updated AK-12, the AK-19 features a redesigned polymer L-shaped stock, a redesigned pistol grip and trigger guard, and a new rotary diopter rear sight.
 Unlike the AK-12, the AK-19 features a birdcage-type flash suppressor that features slots for a quick detachable sound suppressor.
-The rifle has a weight of 3.5 kg, a barrel length of 415 mm, a full length of 935mm (36.8 in), and a standard 30 round box magazine.
+The rifle has a weight of 3.5 kg, a barrel length of 415 mm, a full-length of 935mm (36.8 in), and a standard 30 round box magazine.